Mountain Gorillas in Mgahinga

 Mountain gorillas’ being mobile animals makes tracking them a little prolonged to take about 1 to 8 hours of hiking the forest depending on their movement and following their trails as directed by the rangers.
 Some mountain gorillas can be got to after short hours of hike (like 2 hours) while others are stubborn and tend to go far away to the higher slopes of the mountains and these are the ones that can be got after longer hours of hike.

+There is one habituated gorilla group in the park that can be visited by tourists.
+It is called the Nyakagezi Family and consists of 9 members, 4 silverbacks, 2 female adults, 1 juvenile and 2 infant.
+However, due to their constant movement it is advisable to check the current location of the gorillas first.
+Gorilla tracking can be strenuous and may take the whole day.
+The guide leads you through the gorilla’s world, explaining aspects of their ecology and behavior along the way.
 The mountain gorilla families that are tracked are habituated and can therefore withstand tourist’s presence in their environments.
 Tourists are therefore allowed to be in the presence of the mountain gorillas for strictly one hour.
 The one hours is just enough for fascinating one on one with the gorillas as well as taking photographs.
 After it elapses, tourists are again guided back to the national park headquarters where they are given certificates of participation.
 Tourists are restricted to be with the mountain gorillas for only one hour because they have about 98%DNA similar to humans and being near human beings for long exposes them to easily contracting human diseases.
 Tourists’ being in the presence of the gorillas for one hour also reduces the chances of behavioral change among the mountain gorillas.